 Could you talk about your plans BFA Thesis?

-For my thesis I’m developing a stationery line featuring calendars and planners.
-In these, I’m abstracting landscapes that feature color palettes that represent what different times of year mean to me.
+For my thesis, I’m developing a stationery line featuring calendars and planners.
+In these, I’m abstracting landscapes that feature color palettes that represent what different times of the year mean to me.
 My goal with these products is to help other creatives feel organized, motivated, and inspired.